Psolos fuligo: Natural history

 The butterfly is a weak flier which prefers to stay low and frequent shady nooks or grassy patches in forested areas.
 Often seen perched on leaves.
 The characteristic identification of this butterfly is that the tips of the forewings remain spread apart even when the wings are closed.

-The recorded food plants of the larva are all from the family Marantaceae:
+The recorded food plants of the larvae are all from the family Marantaceae: